 - Tools to monitor algorithmic trading within the TT platform to identify and resolve any problematic algo behavior.

 - Business continuity measures intended to prevent disruptions to market stability.

-Since MiFID II requires investment firms to thoroughly test algos before deploying to production and we provide algos of our own, we are taking steps to document our internal testing processes and plans related to algos.
+Since MiFID II requires investment firms to thoroughly test algos before deploying to production and we provide algos of our own, we have taken steps to document our internal testing processes and plans related to algos.
 Our AOC oversees the development and documentation of test plans.
-We will provide the documentation of our testing methodologies for algos to our customers such that they may provide that to any regulatory bodies.
+We have provided the documentation of our testing methodologies for algos to our customers such that they may provide that to any regulatory bodies.

 Order tagging for algos

 Some of MiFID II’s order tagging requirements are specific to the use of algos.
-All necessary fields are being added to both the X_TRADER and TT platforms.
-Users will have the ability to populate fields that are specific to the use of algos from a user interface, through FIX and from all APIs.
+All necessary fields have been added to both the X_TRADER and TT platforms.
+Users have the ability to populate fields that are specific to the use of algos from a user interface, through FIX and from all APIs.
 When an algo submits child orders to an exchange, the child orders are auto-tagged based on your configuration.
 The fields that are specific to algos are:

 - Direct Electronic Access (DEA)